Take Me Deeper

 CREDITS

-Into the Storm was written by Bill Hutzel
+Into the Storm was authored by Bill Hutzel

 Musical segment from A Celtic Storm by Emily Blair